-The result is a detailed roadmap that your video production team will follow to effectively produce a coherent and engaging piece while avoiding any inconsistencies unnecessary costs, and delays.
+The result is a detailed roadmap that your video production team will follow to effectively produce a coherent and engaging piece while avoiding any inconsistencies unnecessary animation costs, and delays.
 So, whenever someone asks you “what is a storyboard?” going forward, you have enough fuel to play the know-it-all card 🤓.

 Once you know what a storyboard is, you might think it sounds like an extra, ‘in-between’ step in the video production process; one that you could easily skip.
 That, however, would be a big mistake since it’s actually a key tool that brings several benefits to the table.

 For starters, it gives you an excellent way to visually present information and get everyone involved with the production on the same page.
 Think about it, without a storyboard, each member could have a different idea or interpretation of what the different elements of your video look and behave like, or even how it all comes together!

 Another advantage of storyboarding is that it can help you save time and money.
 While you’ll likely still go through some iteration even after you create a storyboard, the chances of making serious mistakes that would be costly to fix are significantly reduced.

 Pitching to potential investors or company decision-makers is another big reason to create a storyboard.
 Instead of just explaining your ideas to them in the abstract, you can show them what you have in mind.
 Giving everyone interested a clear idea of how your video will play out, and getting them excited by the possibilities.